RxSwiftCommunity/RxController/document/chapter3-viewcontroller.md

 # Chapter 3: View controller and view model

-This chapter introduces the rule of view controller and view model classes.
+This chapter introduces the rule of view controller.

 ## 3.1 Using RxViewController